 Here’s what they found: in pairs of people in which each identified the other as a close friend, when one person became obese, the other had a whopping 171% greater chance of being obese too.
-Study co-author Dr. James Fowler of the University of California at San Diego.
+Study co-author Dr. James Fowler f the University of California at San Diego wrote:

 ““You are what you eat isn’t the end of the story.
 You are what you – and your friends – eat.”

 Researchers were particularly interested in these findings:

 - people who share similar lifestyles tend to become friends

 - geographic distance between friends in the study seemed to have no impact

 - friends who saw each other infrequently were just as influenced by each other’s weight gains as those who shared frequent meals

 - people were much more likely to pattern their own behaviour on the actions of people they considered to be close friends

 - friendships had to be mutual to show weight gain influences: if you had named another person as a friend, and your friend became obese, than you were more than 50% more likely to get fat too.
 But if your friend had not named you as a friend, and you became obese, it would have no significant impact on your friend’s weight.